dolphindb/Tutorials_EN/python_api.md

 ### 6.4 `MultithreadedTableWriter`

-For batch writing of single records, you can use methods of  `MultithreadedTableWriter` class for asynchronous data writes via DolphinDB Python API.
+To insert single record frequently, you can use methods of `MultithreadedTableWriter` class for asynchronous writes via DolphinDB Python API.
 The class maintains a buffer queue in Python.
-Even with blocking network I/O, the API client can still write data to the buffer queue continuously.
-You can use the method `getStatus` to check the status.
+Even when the server is fully occupied with network I/O operations, the writing threads of the API client will not be blocked.
+You can use the method `getStatus` to check the status of the `MultithreadedTableWriter` object.

 **`MultithreadedTableWriter`**